 Hours of Operation: Mondays and Thursdays, 6-8pm

-The Angels Basketball Program gives at-risk youth (ages 8-17) an opportunity to engage in team sports under the care of positive adult mentors.
-The growing program now provides meals to participants and is working to build a local league that will broaden the horizons of young participants.
-With the support of Episcopal Charities, the program will double in size in the coming year.
+The Angels Basketball Program gives at-risk youth (ages 8-17) an opportunity to engage in team sports and gain leadership skills under the care of positive adult mentors.
+The growing program now provides meals to participants, backpacks containing food for the weekend, as well as counseling and referrals for academic and social services.
+The program has more than doubled in size over the previous year and now serves more than 60 youth.

 EPIC Regional Youth Leadership Program

 3328 Franklin Avenue, Millbrook, NY 12545

 Program Director: Abby Nathanson

 Clergy in Charge: The Rev. Mathew Calkins

 Hours of Operation: Thursday, Friday and Sunday evenings.

 EPIC is an emerging youth leadership program in a rural area that equips young people to act as agents for social transformation.
 With the support of staff facilitators and volunteer mentors, high school age students gain critical thinking and analysis skills, work in teams to identify issues that affect their communities, and craft their own methods of response, including arts, events, and activities.